Consortium

 Silk Biomed has been created with the vocation to offer therapeutic solutions to people with severe injuries and neurodegenerative diseases.
 SILK BIOMED brings together advanced biomaterials, tissue engineering and cell therapies.

-• Gustavo V. Guinea
+• Prof. Gustavo V. Guinea

 BS Civil Eng (Hons), MS Physics (Hons), PhD Civil Eng (Hons).
 Biomaterial scientist with over 20 years experience in the development and application of tailored silk fibroin-based biomaterials for tissue regeneration and drug delivery systems.
 Director of the Center for Biomedical Technology and Professor of Materials Science at Polytechnic University of Madrid.
 Director of the Biometerials and Regenerative Medicine in Neuroscience Research Group at San Carlos Clinical Hospital, Madrid.

-• Nahla Jemni
+• Dr. Nahla Jemni

 UNIVERSIDAD COMPLUTENSE DE MADRID, Spain